benjamin-asr/benjamin-asr.github.io/docs/About.md

 # About

-We are a team in the Netherlands, Amsterdam and currently looking for investor.
+We are a small team based in the Amsterdam, Netherlands.
 If you have a question or interested in supporting this project please reach out to ben<at\>binaee{dot}<c0m\>.

 # Acknowledgment